salesforce-marketingcloud/JB4A-SDK-iOS/JB4A-SDK-Explorer/README.md

 ### Third Party Libraries Used

-The following libraries aren't required in order to use the MobilePush SDK.
+The following libraries aren't required in order to use the JB4A SDK.
 They are used by this sample app for purposes unrelated to SDK functionality.

 - [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking)
 - [JDStatusBarNotification](https://github.com/jaydee3/JDStatusBarNotification)